 The venflon used for IV sedation in dentistry is usually one with a blue tap (like the one on the right, which still has its cap on).

 How is the Venflon put in? – Step-by-step explanation

 - The dentist or nurse checks your hands and arms to find the best place to put the Venflon.
 Tell them if you have a preference for where it goes.
 They might use a stretchy band around your arm to make your veins easier to see.

-- Once you’ve decided on a suitable position, you can put local anaesthetic cream on the area.
-Ametop (scroll down for a first-hand account) is very effective!
+- Once you’ve decided on a suitable spot, you can put local anaesthetic cream on the area.
+Ametop cream is very effective!
 Local anaesthetic creams should be applied 30-45 minutes beforehand for maximum effect.
 The area stays numb for 4 to 6 hours.
 Alternatively, a topical cold spray just before putting in the Venflon can be used.
 You don’t have to use either of these if you prefer not to.